Todd Harrison (American football)

 Todd Lewis Harrison (born March 20, 1969) is an American former professional football player who was a tight end in the National Football League (NFL).

 Harrison was born in Gainesville, Florida and attended Buchholz High School.
-He played college football fo the NC State Wolfpack and was selected by the Chicago Bears in the fifth round of the 1992 NFL draft, the 134th overall pick.
+He played college football for the NC State Wolfpack and was selected by the Chicago Bears in the fifth round of the 1992 NFL draft, the 134th overall pick.
 He played one game in the NFL, playing for the Tampa Bay Buccaneers in 1992.

 Harrison was also signed with the Minnesota Vikings in 1993.

 He has two older siblings, a brother named Keith and a sister named Dianne.